patrick-crawford/WEB422-Backup/Code Examples/week4/README.md

 For data, it uses [https://reqres.in/](https://reqres.in/).

-Once again, to ensure that this example functions, please emember to run the command while in the directory/folder that has the `package.json` file:
+Once again, to ensure that this example functions, please remember to run the command while in the directory/folder that has the `package.json` file:

 ```
 npm i